openheartmind/WISDOM/admin/introductions.md

 Website: https://openheartmind.org
 Github: https://github.com/openheartmind/WISDOM

-### To a known developer who asked about payment situation
+## To a known developer who said they are open to hire
 Ok cool.
 We’re not looking to hire out per se.

 To jog your memory, we’re building an open source platform that determines fair value for any contribution, enabling automated rewards to contributors.